chrischiedo/chrischiedo.github.io/about.md

 comments: false
 ---

 Hi there!
 A very warm welcome to my blog.
-I’m Chrispine Chiedo, a software engineer, enthusiastic about [Rust](https://www.rust-lang.org/) and Compilers.
+I’m Chrispine Chiedo, a software engineer, engineering manager, and a technical consultant.
+I am enthusiastic about [Rust](https://www.rust-lang.org/), Compilers, and Databases.
 I am also an (occasional) open-source contributor.

 My background is in Electrical and Electronics Engineering.
 I specifically majored in Computer Engineering, which was offered as a sub-discipline in the EE department.

 I have spent a good chunk of my professional life working in the technical training space: as a software development trainer, electrical engineering instructor, a technical curriculum developer, and a technical content developer.
 I have also served as a Head of Department (ICT and Engineering) in a technical training college.

 A couple of years ago I decided to transition into the software engineering space. **I am mainly interested in distributed/backend systems and programming languages/compilers**.
 So far, I've mostly worked with **Python**, **Java**, and **Rust**.

+Most recently, I've been working as an **Engineering Manager** at an EdTech company, where I have led a team of software engineers (backend and frontend) working on three different products.
+Our tech stack is Java/Spring Boot for backend and Angular for frontend.

 In one of my previous roles as a developer, I worked for an insurance brokerage firm as a consultant software engineer (short-term contract).
 I was part of a team that worked on an **insurance claims application** (I specifically worked on the cards management service).
 The app was based on a **microservices architecture**, with about 25 different services.
 Some of the technologies that we used are: **Java, Spring Boot, Spring Cloud, RabbitMQ, Liquibase, Camunda (business workflow automation), ArgoCD, Azure DevOps, and Azure Kubernetes Service (AKS)**.